Codworth/esp-host/README.md

     -extremely low cost hardware , available worldwide -ability to run 24/7 via usb, self-hosted payloads, no external apps or programs required.
-    -includes stable payloads, no memory errors or reloading pages.
+    -includes stable payloads, almost no memory errors or reloading pages.
     -completely block all updates
     -no need for custom dns server or settings, features automatic redirect.
     -easy to program and update via usb